Master’s Programme in Economics (Research track). Open also to students of the doctoral programme in economics.

 After the course, the student should

-- Be able to derive the New Keynesian model and compare the welfare effects of alternative monetary policy rules
+- Be able to derive and solve the New Keynesian model and compare the welfare effects of alternative monetary policy rules

-- Understand optimal monetary policy in this framework
+- Understand optimal monetary policy in the basic New-Keynesian framework

 - Understand the effect of the zero lower bound